Egypt's headline inflation eases to 4.3% in January | Business

 Egypt's headline inflation eases to 4.3% in January

 Egypt's central bank kept its key interest rates on hold at its last monetary policy meeting on Feb.
-4. The bank set an inflation target of 5%-9% in December.
+4, after slashing rates last year to support the coronavirus-hit economy.
+The bank set an inflation target of 5%-9% in December.

 Also Read: Google dedicates doodle to Shadia, Egyptian actress, singer on her 90th birthday